EpicEric/sandhole/book/src/introduction.md

 ## About the project

-[Sandhole](https://github.com/EpicEric/sandhole) is an unconventional reverse proxy which uses the built-in reverse port forwarding from OpenSSH, allowing services to expose themselves to the Internet with minimal configuration.
+[Sandhole](https://github.com/EpicEric/sandhole) is an unconventional reverse proxy which uses the built-in reverse port forwarding from SSH, allowing services to expose themselves to the Internet with minimal configuration.
 This is especially useful for services behind NAT, but you may also use Sandhole for:

 - Quickly prototyping websites, APIs, and TCP services, and sharing them with others.
 - Exposing endpoints or ports on IoT devices, game servers, and other applications.